pcinfogmach/Wpf.Localization/README.md

 ```

 features:
-change locale easily with command and commandproperty or with nextlocalecommand or directly through code
+change locale easily with changeLocale command and commandparameter, or with nextlocalecommand or directly through code

-need to add a "Locale" Folder to your project

-is static class so you can interact with it from anywhere in your code inckuding through a viewmodel.
+is static class so you can interact with it from anywhere in your code including through a viewmodel.

+note:
+Requires a "Locale" Folder in your project